 - Fastly for CDN, web application firewall (WAF) and caching (based on Varnish);

 - GitHub (if you need a Git repo);

 - Bitbucket (if you need a Git repo).

 Among other benefits, automated patching and image optimization should be mentioned.

-In conclusion, we advise you to pay attention to business volume, costs and the relevancy of customer support as key factors while choosing a Magento 2 edition.
+While choosing a Magento 2 edition, we recommend paying attention to business volume, costs, and the relevancy of customer support as key factors.
+The list of Magento benefits and drawbacks above should make it easier to make a choice.
 Whichever edition you choose, we hope that you’ll love the flexibility of Magento 2 – just as we do!

 Special thanks to Alexey Motorny for the expertise that helped us bring this post to life.